Code-Institute-Submissions/Hermeticpoet-milestone-project-2/README.md

 }
 ```

 The game will also check when a player sequence is incorrect if the strict mode has been enabled.
-If this is the case then the game error sound will play
+If this is the case, then the game error sound will play
 and the player will see the Top Score display show a frustrated emoji as the game is now over.
 No mistakes are allowed in strict mode:<br />

 <p align="center">